Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

-  Inside the definition of each class some variables can be set, e.g.: For the InverseKinematicsWithRandomObstacles task.
+  Inside the definition of each class some variables can be set, e.g.: For the InverseKinematicsWithMovingObstacles task.
 Especially important are the object, and obstacle related variables.
 For the newly implemented tasks the object and obstacle related variables (e.g.:_object_enable, _object_type, _object_dimension_volume, obstacle_type, etc.) define the properties of the goal point and the obstacle (where it is spawned, what it looks like etc.).
 The standarts values are restricting the possible spawning volume of object and obstalce to a small volume.
 Thus keeping the observation space small.
 (Faster training).
 For a more general solution the spawning volume of both should be the same size as the workspace of the robot.
 </details>